 I grew up in Minnesota and spent lots of time as a kid throwing around frisbees just to see them fly.
 Somehow, I never played ultimate until I was 25, but I joined a summer league then (in 1999) and haven't stopped playing since.
 When I'm not playing ultimate, I profess linguistics at the University of Calgary, calculate all the baseball stats at www.basesproduced.com, and take pictures of the beautiful things I see in the world around me.

-Rob McLeod is a disc sports competitor, an 12 time World Record holder (including 5 Guinness World Records), a 5-time World Champion, a 2 time Quadruped title holder and currently holds the Canadian Distance Record.
+Rob McLeod is a disc sports competitor, a 11 time World Record holder (including 5 Guinness World Records), 5-time World Champion, 2 time Quadruped title holder and currently holds the Canadian Distance Record.
 He founded ultimaterob.com in 2009.

 - Vincci Tsui (1 post)

 Vincci is a Registered Dietitian with.
 Vincci is also a long-time member of World Health and can often be found taking Muay Thai at World Health Richmond.
 You can tweet her @VincciT.